lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Errors during authentication

 Authentication code is in no way *forced* to redirect the user back to BrowserID as is designed.
-The countermeasure here is a combination of existing browser native mechansims to help indicate to the user that something phishy is going on, combined with potentially a dynamic blacklist of known bad actors.
+The countermeasure here is a combination of existing browser native mechanisms to help indicate to the user that something phishy is going on, combined with potentially a dynamic blacklist of known bad actors.